MIBismuth/diseqc-audio/README.md

 ![Bias Tee Circuit](./images/biastee.png)

-**Figure: Implemented Bias Tee Circuit.** This cir- cuit allows a control signal to be offset by a DC Voltage, in this case 12V
+**Figure: Implemented Bias Tee Circuit.** This circuit allows a control signal to be offset by a DC Voltage, in this case 12V

 Inspecting the signal on, it looks identical to the one on, the only difference being